Derrick Green (American football)

-High school career
+Early life

 Green was born in February 1994 and grew up in Richmond, Virginia.
 He played high school football at Hermitage High School.
 He began his football career as a "chunky high school freshman" and a 268-pound, 5 foot, 8 inch lineman.
 Over the next two years, he shed more than 50 pounds working on his diet along with his parents, Chris and Fran Green.
 By his junior year in 2011, Green had become one of the leading running backs in the country, rushing for over 1,500 yards and 20 touchdowns.
 Interviewed by ESPN in May 2012, Green described his running style as follows:"I was always downhill.
 If you look at my film, I'm not really a bounce guy.
 I'm a one-cut-and-go, real straight, north-south runner and I have the speed to kick it up in sixth gear.
 All that bouncing and shaking, I wouldn't say that was me.
 If you're in the way, I'm going to blow you up.
 I'm not going to try to shake you.
 At my school, they call me 'The Freight Train.'
 I like that a lot.
 I'm going to run you over and let you know I'm here.
 I'm coming."

 As a senior, he rushed for 1,350 yards and 21 touchdowns.